+What of your machinima creations are you most proud of?
 I was very proud of Illegal Danish: Super Snacks because it was far more advanced than anything we had attempted before.
 Combined, we worked thousands of hours under an enormous amount of stress with no money, no heat, and for no purpose other than for our own personal achievement.
 Its success provided the inspiration we needed to keep producing movies and seek out ways to support the bare essentials (like pizza rolls and Mountain Dew).

 How long is the typical Myndflame machinima in creation?
 Short videos like Epic Flight Form and Learn 2 Play took about four weeks to complete, with the shortest production being A Hallow's End Special with only 13 days from script to publication.
 Longer and more complicated productions like Super Snacks, Escape from Orgrimmar and our most recent Illegal Danish 3 Prelude ranged from three to five months.
 We regularly take time to educate ourselves by reading books and tutorials that help us to understand new techniques and give us a better understanding of planning and production.

+Can you tell us briefly about the equipment and software you use?
 We've come a long way, starting with gear that too often was held together with duct tape and estranged computer parts.
 Today, I use a Quad Core 2.4ghz with 8GBs of RAM, an Echo Layla 3G sound card and an assortment of dynamic and condenser mics for music and audio production.
 D.W. has recently upgraded to a new i7 Quad Core with tri-channel RAM and several terabytes of hard drive space for video editing.
 For software, I use Cubase 5 for all audio and music production, while D.W. relies on Adobe Premiere and After Effects CS4 for video production.

+You're also a musician.
+Can you tell us more about your musical background, style and projects?
 I started composing out of my bedroom on an old Casio from a clearance rack in 1993, after spending several years beating drums in the school band.
 Composing had always been a hobby until 2006, when I published my first online album and sold several thousand copies, inspiring me to utilize our movies as a promotional tool for my compositions.
 I spend most of my time writing mid- and up-tempo tracks like Club Thrall as well as working on the scores and themes heard in our movies.

 Where do you see Myndflame Multimedia leading?
 What projects do you envision yourself working on in one year ... five years ...
 10?
 There's no doubt that machinima is an evolving platform that we'll be producing for years to come, but the reality is that we're also very interested in launching a series that we own entirely.
 We've been looking at alternatives, if the day never comes that we're able to secure commercial rights to our machinima.
 Either way, we'd like to open small studio here in the Midwest and remain involved in the machinima community.